 Academic Tools and Support - Interdisciplinary Studies Degree Guidelines

-The Interdisciplinary Bachelor of Arts degree program of the College of Liberal Arts and Sciences (CLAS) serves highly motivated students with specific academic goals that can be achieved more effectively by combining disciplines than by pursuing a major through the conventional departmental structure.
+The Bachelor of Arts in Interdisciplinary Studies in the College of Liberal Arts and Sciences (CLAS) serves highly motivated students with specific academic goals that can be achieved more effectively by combining disciplines than by pursuing a major through the conventional departmental structure.
 The student designs his or her own curriculum with the guidance of a faculty committee from the disciplines representing the student’s areas of interest.
 At least two-thirds of the credits and the committee members must be from CLAS.
-After the student’s committee has approved the proposal, it is reviewed by the College Interdisciplinary Studies Committee which may approve, reject or return the proposal for revisions.
+After the student’s committee has approved the proposal, it is reviewed by the College Interdisciplinary Studies Committee, which may approve, reject or return the proposal for revisions.
 The student may declare Interdisciplinary Studies as a major only after the proposal has been approved at the College level.

 - Strong commitment to clear educational goals